nodexo/moml/spec.md

 Result:
 ```
 {
-    "remarks": "This is a multiline remark.\nYou only have to use the same indentation on subsequent lines.\nThis improves readybility a lot!"
+    "remarks": "This is a multi-line remark.\nYou only have to use the same indentation on subsequent lines.\nThis improves readybility a lot!"
 }
 ```

-### Multiline to Array conversion
+### Multi-line to Array Conversion

-Quite self explanatory :)
+This is quite self explanatory.

 Example:
 ```
-Remarks[]:  This is a multiline remark.
+Remarks[]:  This is a multi-line remark.
             Use the same indentation _
             on subsequent lines.
             This improves readybility a lot!